• Skip to main content

 • watashi – 私 (わたし) : a pronoun meaning ‘I’ in Japanese.

 • mo – も : a binding particle making the subject word or the object word in a sentence with adding the meaning of ‘also’, ‘as well’, or ‘too’.
-In the example, this works after “watashi” to make the subject word in the sentence with adding the meaning of ‘too’.
+In the example, this works after “watashi” to make the subject in the sentence with adding the meaning of ‘too’.
 Learn more about the phrase, “watashi mo“.

-• yoku – よく : an adverb of frequency, meaning ‘often’ in Japanese.
+• yoku – よく : an adverb of frequency meaning ‘often’ in Japanese.

 • shi – し : one conjugation of the verb, “suru”, which has been explained in the last example.
 In this example, it has been conjugated for the better connection with its following word.